LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Trajectory measures the rate of change in primary productivity over time.
-As indicated in the figure below, |trends.earth| computes a linear regression at the pixel level to identify areas experiencing changes in primary productivity for the period under analysis.
+As indicated in the figure below, LDMS computes a linear regression at the pixel level to identify areas experiencing changes in primary productivity for the period under analysis.
 A Mann-Kendall non-paremetric significance test is then applied, considering only significant changes those that show a p-value